 In 2023, we granted 454,788 PSUs to certain key employees and officers as new awards under the 2020 Incentive Plan.
-Each PSU earned represents the right to receive either one share of common stock or, as determined by the administrator in its sole discretion, a cash amount equal to the fair market value of one share of common stock or amount of cash on the day immediately preceding the settlement date.
+Each PSU earned represents the right to receive either one share of common stock or, as determined by the administrator in its sole discretion, a cash amount equal to the fair market value of the share of common stock or amount of cash on the day immediately preceding the settlement date.
 The actual number of shares of common stock that may be issued under the PSUs ranges from 0% up to a maximum of 200% of the target number of PSUs granted to the participant, based on our total shareholder return ("TSR") relative to a designated peer group of comparable companies ("Peer Group"), generally at the end of a three-year period.
 In addition to the TSR conditions, vesting of the PSUs is generally subject to the recipient's continued employment through the end of the applicable performance period.
 Compensation expense is recorded ratably over the corresponding requisite service period.
 The grant date fair value of PSUs is determined using a Monte Carlo probability model.
 Grant recipients do not have any shareholder rights until performance relative to the Peer Group has been determined following the completion of the performance period and shares have been issued.

 In connection with a former officer's separation agreement, on March 31, 2022, the Company modified the PSUs previously granted to such former officer in 2020 and 2021 to provide for deemed satisfaction of the service requirement applicable to such PSUs as of March 31, 2022, such that such PSUs shall remain outstanding and eligible to vest based on our TSR relative to the Peer Group over the applicable performance period.
-In connection with a former officer in 2021 and 2022 to provide for deemed satisfaction of the service requirement, on December 31, 2022, the Company modified the PSUs previously granted to such former officer in 2021 and 2022 to provide for deemed satisfaction of the service requirement applicable to such PSUs as of December 31, 2022, such that such PSUs shall remain outstanding and eligible to vest based on our TSR relative to the Peer Group over the applicable to such PSUs as of December 31, 2022, such that such PSUs shall remain outstanding and eligible to vest based on our TSR relative to the Peer Group over the applicable performance period.
+In connection with a former officer's separation agreement, on December 31, 2022, the Company modified the PSUs previously granted to such former officer in 2021 and 2022 to provide for deemed satisfaction of the service requirement applicable to such PSUs as of December 31, 2022, such that such PSUs shall remain outstanding and eligible to vest based on our TSR relative to the Peer Group over the applicable performance period.
 As a result of these modifications, we recorded a net incremental stock expense of \$2.6 million during the year ended December 31, 2022.

-For the years ended December 31, 2023, 2022 and 2021 the Company recognized stock compensation expense for the PSUs of approximately \$6.6 million, \$10.8 million and \$5.5 million, respectively.
+For the years ended December 31, 2023, 2022 and 2021 the Company recognized stock compensation expense for the PSUs of approximatey \$6.6 million, \$10.8 million and \$5.5 million, respectively.